|

-IEEE Croatia Section and IEEE Croatia Section Chapter of the Engineering in Medicine and Biology Society (EMBS) have a great pleasure to invite you to attend
+IEEE Croatia Section and IEEE Croatia Section Chapter of the Engineering in Medicine and Biology Society (EMBS)

 two IEEE EMBS Distinguished Lecturers seminars by